-It might not be a normal summer, but for book lovers, there will always be things to do.
-If you are looking to get your family out and about and excited about stories, there are options across Scotland, from brilliant bookshops and lovely libraries to train trips, outdoor trails (including several with a Gruffalo theme), and our new favourite – visiting the settings from books we love.
+It might not be the sunniest of summers, but for book lovers, there will always be things to do.
+If you are looking to get your family out and about and excited about stories, there are so many options across Scotland, from brilliant bookshops and lovely libraries to train trips, outdoor trails (including several with a Gruffalo theme), and our new favourite – visiting the settings from books we love.

 A good round-up of other celebrated story settings, including Wind in the Willows and Kidnapped, can be found in the Storybook Trail on the Visit Scotland website.